Itzaʼ language: Verbs

 Itzaʼ is an ergative-absolutive language demonstrating split ergativity.
 Ergative person markers indicate intransitive subjects in the imperfective aspect and all transitive subjects, while absolutive person markers indicate intransitive subjects in the perfective aspect and in dependent clauses and all objects.

-Itzaʼ employs the Irrealis grammatical mood to mark the future tense: the mood is coupled with a temporal adjective to form a future construction.
-The past tense is similarly constructed by using the Perfect tense and temporal adjectives.
-Similarities in the Irrealis and Perfect constructions may suggest that the Itzaʼ consider the past and future to be similar, which reflects the Itzaʼ worldview that time is cyclical.
+Itzaʼ employs the irrealis grammatical mood to mark the future tense: the mood is coupled with a temporal adjective to form a future construction.
+The past tense is similarly constructed by using the perfect tense and temporal adjectives.
+Similarities in the irrealis and perfect constructions may suggest that the Itzaʼ consider the past and future to be similar, which reflects the Itzaʼ worldview that time is cyclical.

-Sentence Structure
+Sentence structure

 Itzaʼ has VOS word order, although VSO is also common and all word orders are possible.
 Topicalization is marked by the addition of a suffix and the movement of the topicalized word to the sentence initial position.

 Generally, modifiers precede the words they modify: adjectives, numerals, determiners, and negation all follow this pattern.
 Possessives, demonstratives, and relative clauses all typically follow the words they modify; adjectives can also occur in this position.

 Vocabulary

-Itzaʼ possess a rich vocabulary of agriculture and taxonomy.
+Itzaʼ possesses a rich vocabulary of agriculture and taxonomy.
 Itza has specific words to encode various properties of different varietals and individuals within a species.
 Plants and animals of different size, color, and taste are referred to with different terms.
 Additionally, agricultural terms in Itzaʼ have been virtually uninfluenced by contact with the Spanish, allowing some insight into the commonplace vocabulary of pre-contact Itza.

+Sample

 Discourse

 Discourse in Itzaʼ is marked by its heavy use of repetition and linguistic parallelism.
 Words and linguistic constructions are often repeated throughout a sentence order to draw emphasis to what is being spoken.
 The resulting sentences are thus composed of several, complete phrases such as in the sentence:

 The repetition of the pronoun in-ten and the verb k-im-bʼel, as well as the near-repetition of the pronoun eech/tech, is typical of Itzaʼ discourse.
 Such literary style is comparable to parataxis in English, a style of discourse where simple, coordinating sentences are preferred over long, subordinating sentences.

 Discourse, both common and mythological, often employs framing particles—particles placed before and after a phrase in order to frame the phrase within the discourse as a whole.
 These particles convey the spatial and temporal relationships between new and old pieces of information in the discourse, creating larger discourse units.

 The categories tense, aspect, and mood are interwoven in Itzaj Maya verbal and adverbial morphosyntax.
 Itzaj narrative discourse suggests a division between what a person knows from personal experience centered in one's home and town (the actual), and what is less known, but imaginable, further away in space-time.